Subsequences in Bounded Ranges: Matching and Analysis Problems: Application: Subsequence Matching in Circular Words

 Clearly, every circular word $w_\circ$ has a minimal representation, and an open problem from \cite{NagyProperties} is how efficiently can the minimal representation of a circular word $w_\circ$ be computed.
-We solve this open problem (only proved in the Appendix, as it is not directly connected to the main topic of this paper).\looseness=-1 \begin{theoremrep} Given a word $w$ of length $n$, the minimal representative $(v,n)$ of $w_\circ$ and a conjugate $w[i:n]w[1:i-1]=v^{n/|v|}$ of $w$ can be computed in $\mathcal{O}(n)$ time.\looseness=-1 \end{theoremrep} \begin{appendixproof} We begin by referring to \cite{DumitranGM17}.
-In Lemma 5 of the respective paper it is shown that, for a word $u$ of length $n$, we can compute in $\mathcal{O}(n)$ time the values $SC[i] = \max\{|r| \mid r$ is both a suffix of $w[1..i-1]$ and a prefix of $w[i..n]\}$.
-The proof of that lemma can be directly adapted to prove the following result: given a word $u$ of length $n$ and an integer $\Delta \leq n$, we can compute in $\mathcal{O}(n)$ time the values $SC[i] = \max\{|r| \mid r$ is both a suffix of $w[1..i-1]$ and a prefix of $w[i..n], |r|\leq \Delta\}$.
+We solve this open problem.\looseness=-1 \begin{theorem} Given a word $w$ of length $n$, the minimal representative $(v,n)$ of $w_\circ$ and a conjugate $w[i:n]w[1:i-1]=v^{n/|v|}$ of $w$ can be computed in $\mathcal{O}(n)$ time.\looseness=-1 \end{theorem} \begin{proof} We begin by referring to \cite{DumitranGM17}.
+In Lemma 5 of the respective paper it is shown that, for a word $u$ of length $n$, we can compute in $\mathcal{O}(n)$ time the values $SC[i] = \max\{|r| \mid r$ is both a suffix of $w[1:i-1]$ and a prefix of $w[i:n]\}$.
+The proof of that lemma can be directly adapted to prove the following result: given a word $u$ of length $n$ and an integer $\Delta \leq n$, we can compute in $\mathcal{O}(n)$ time the values $SC[i] = \max\{|r| \mid r$ is both a suffix of $w[1:i-1]$ and a prefix of $w[i:n], |r|\leq \Delta\}$.
 We will use this in the following.

 Let us now prove the statement of our theorem.
-We consider the word $\alpha=www$, and we compute the array $SC[i] = \max\{|r| \mid r$ is both a suffix of $\alpha[1..i-1]$ and a prefix of $\alpha[i..3n], |r|\leq n-1\}$, using the result mentioned above.
+We consider the word $\alpha=www$, and we compute the array $SC[i] = \max\{|r| \mid r$ is both a suffix of $\alpha[1:i-1]$ and a prefix of $\alpha[i:3n], |r|\leq n-1\}$, using the result mentioned above.
 Now, we note that, for $i\in [n+1:2n]$ if $SC[i]=k$, then $\alpha[i:i+k-1]$ is the longest non-trivial border of the conjugate $w[i-n:n]w[1:i-n-1]=\alpha[i:i+n-1]$ of $w$; that means that $\alpha[i:i+k-1]$ is the longest string which is both non-trivial suffix and prefix of $w[i-n:n]w[1:i-n-1]$.
 Consequently, the length of the shortest period of $w[i-n:n]w[1:i-n-1]$ is $n-k$.